Asymptotics for M-type smoothing splines with non-smooth objective functions: Concluding remarks

 \section{Concluding remarks}

 The asymptotic results of this paper indicate that there is little theoretical difference between least-squares smoothing splines and general M-type smoothing splines derived from convex but possibly non-smooth objective functions.
 In particular, under general conditions, M-type smoothing splines enjoy the same rates of convergence for the regression function as well as its derivatives.
-The presence of auxiliary scale estimates does not diminish these rates, at least provided that the auxiliary scale converges sufficiently fast or provided that the error has second moments in case of slower convergence of the scale.
-In practice, M-type smoothing splines may be efficiently computed with the help of well-established iterative algorithms and may be used to good effect in either regular or contaminated datasets, thus providing a valuable tool for the applied scientist.
+Furthermore, the presence of reasonable auxiliary scale estimates does not diminish these rates.
+In practice, M-type smoothing splines may be efficiently computed with the convenient B-spline representation and well-established iterative algorithms and may be used to good effect in either regular or contaminated datasets.
+Thus, this broad family of estimators provides a valuable tool for the applied scientist.

-We believe that at least two extensions of the present paper would be of great interest to theoreticians and practictioners alike.
+We believe that at least two extensions of the present paper would be of great interest to theoreticians and practitioners alike.
 The first concerns the problem of estimating the smoothing parameter $\lambda$, which was barely touched upon in this paper.
 We conjecture that the robust generalized cross-validation criterion proposed by \citet{Cunningham:1991} would yield the optimal rate of decay for $\lambda$ but formal verification is required.
 Another useful extension would be to the case of dependent errors, which arise, for example, in mean-estimation of discretely sampled functional data.
 We firmly believe that M-type smoothing spline estimators with repeated measurements would still enjoy the optimal rates, as derived by \citet{Cai:2011}, while also providing a considerably safer estimation method in the presence of atypical observations.